Azure-Samples/smartbulkcopy/README.md

 ### I would change the code here and there

 Sure feel free to contribute!
 I created this tool just with the goal to get the job done in the easiest way possibile.
 Code can be largely improved even, if I tried to apply some of the best practies, but when I had to make some choice I chose simplicity over everything else.

+## Tests

+This tool has been tested agains the following sample database with success:

+- TPC-H
+- AdventureWorks2012 (Foreign Keys and Views must be dropped from target table before starting bulk copy)